SumiHasan086/SumiHasan086/README.md

 # Hi  👋, I'm **Sumi Hasan**.
-## Web Developer
+## Front-End-Developer

-I'm a Web Designer who is passionately trying to gather the complete knowledge of Web Development.I'm over sure that I am oriented ,stategic and hard working.
+I'm a Front-End-Developer who is passionately trying to gather the complete knowledge of Web Development.I'm over sure that I am oriented ,stategic and hard working.
 Always I work with an end goal in mind and try to make an error free website.

-Skills: JS / HTML / CSS / Bootstrap
+Skills: JS / HTML / CSS / Bootstrap / jQuery / React

 - 🔭 I’m currently working on doing something special.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React JS.
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about JS / HTML / CSS / Bootstrap
+- 💬 Ask me about JS / HTML / CSS / Bootstrap / jQuery / React
 - ⚡ Fun fact: I think I'm a great fool.